Peltarion/pmqd/README.md

 distortion type.
 As expected, some degradations (distortion and noise) have a much larger impact on the quality than others.
 Furthermore, we note that the original tracks are on average rated below the excellent quality mark, despite being high-fidelity recordings.
-Part of this could be explained by user expectations.
+Part of this could be explained by the annotators expectations.

 | Degradation intensity   |   Distortion |   Limiter |   Lowpass |   Noise |   Original |
 |:------------------------|-------------:|----------:|----------:|--------:|-----------:|